w-yeehong/tp/docs/UserGuide.md

 * `searchroom n/Mary Doe` The room details of the room that Mary Doe resides in will be searched.

 Expected Outcome: <br>
-The result display shows a success message "Room has been found and listed." and the specified room that the patient resides in is shown in the room panel.
+* The result box displays a message "Room has been found and listed."
+* The room that the specified patient resides in is shown in the room details panel.

 #### 5.3.5 Lists the current rooms: `listRoom`